This record as markdown: /tools/io-github-kivanccakmak-yaver/drizzle-generate.md

 Register the Yaver MCP server in PolicyLayer and add a rule for drizzle_generate: allow, deny, rate-limit, or require approval.
 Point your MCP client at the PolicyLayer proxy URL and the rule is enforced on every call, before it reaches Yaver.
 Nothing to install.

-drizzle_generate is a Write tool with medium risk.
-Write tools should be rate-limited to prevent accidental bulk modifications.
+drizzle_generate is a Execute tool with high risk.
+Execute tools should be rate-limited and have argument validation enabled.

 Yes.
 Add a rate_limit block to the drizzle_generate rule in your PolicyLayer policy.
 For example, setting max: 10 and window: 60 limits the tool to 10 calls per minute.
 Rate limits are tracked per agent session and reset automatically.